HealthSamurai/documentation/tutorials/patient-encounter-notification-application.md

 ### Get started

-Firstly, you need to install local Devbox.
-See the full instruction on how to [install Devbox](../getting-started/run-aidbox-locally-with-docker/) and [how to use Rest API](https://docs.aidbox.app/api-1/api)
+Firstly, you need to install local Aidbox.
+See the full instruction on how to [install Aidbox locally](../getting-started/run-aidbox-locally-with-docker/) and [how to use Rest API](https://docs.aidbox.app/api-1/api)

 In this sample application, we use Clojure CLI.
 See [Getting Started](https://clojure.org/guides/getting\_started) for details on how to install the tools.